 At Boston Children's Hospital, success is measured in patients treated, parents comforted and teams taught.
 It's in discoveries made, processes perfected, and technology advanced.
 In major medical breakthroughs and small acts of kindness.
 And in colleagues who have your back and patients who have your heart.
 As the teaching hospital of Harvard Medical School, our reach is global and our impact is profound.
-Join our acclaimed Division of Hematology/Oncology - Stem Cell and discover how your talents can change lives.
+Join our acclaimed Division of Hematology/Oncology and discover how your talents can change lives.
+Yours included.

 This Research Assistant I will be responsible for:

-According to prescribed protocols and assigned schedules, performs a variety of routine laboratory experiments and procedures, utilizing standard laboratory equipment, recording and checking results for completeness and accuracy.
+According to prescribed protocols and assigned schedules, performs a variety of routine laboratory experiments and procedures including but not limited to running western blots, sorting of parasites and blood cells, DNA preparation & sequencing, setting up experiments, taking samples throughout the experiment, as well as every other day culturing, utilizing standard laboratory equipment, recording and checking results for completeness and accuracy.
 Assists in troubleshooting procedures if experimental results are unexpected or quality of specimens is poor.

 Performing the following techniques typically required for the laboratory/study: Maintains records of results and methodologies in a log of work performed.
 Maintains equipment, lab area and supplies in a neat professional manner.
 Sterilize and clean glassware, prepare media and other materials using appropriate procedures.
 Inventories supplies alerts supervisor to needed supplies, or mixes standard reagents.
 Processes order for supplies and/or animals.